HackerGens/LoginWithApple/README.md

-# Login With Apple in ios 14.You can use this code in swiftui.
+# Login With Apple in ios 14.You can use this code in swiftui. if you facing any issue comment me below.

         VStack {
             if #available(iOS 14.0, *) {